albertoSoto/lince-plus/docs/README.md

 Lince plus is a project under development through a Phd study with the collaboration of Inefc Catalunya.

-The release will be announced shortly.

-Estimated deliver date 15/06/2019

 ### About Lince

 Lince is a visualization tool for research, that let's you analyze data and organize your study